Netflix/cachemover/README.md

-  key_file_size UINT          The maximum size for each key file (in bytes). data_file_size UINT         The maximum size for each date file (in bytes). output_dir TEXT             Desired output directory path.
+  key_file_size UINT          The maximum size for each key file (in bytes). data_file_size UINT         The maximum size for each date file (in bytes). output_dir TEXT             Desired output directory path. bulk_get_threshold INT      Number of keys to bulk get. only_expire_after_s INT     Only dump keys that expire after these many seconds.

 Options:
   -h,--help                   Print this help message and exit